 In accordance with the Truth in Lending Act, students who have been offered University Tuition Loans must receive a solicitation disclosure.
 Please reference our Private Education Loan Application and Solicitation Disclosure for reference.
 You must complete additional requirements once you accept the University Tuition Loan.

 How to Apply for a University Tuition Loan

 - Students who submit a complete application for institutional need-based aid and are eligible for the University Tuition Loan will be offered the loan as part of their financial aid package.

-- Log on to your Student Portal and accept or decline all or part of the University Tuition Loan that have been offered to you.
+- Log on to your Student Portal and accept or decline all or part of the University Tuition Loan that has been offered to you.

 - Upon graduation (or enrollment drops below half-time) – Complete the Loan Exit Counseling which will be sent to the student via email.
 Information can be found at http://financeadmin.lehigh.edu/content/repayment-loans.

 The Direct PLUS loans are federal loans that creditworthy parents of dependent undergraduate students can borrow to help pay for college.
 In general, PLUS Loans are used to help finance some or all of the net cost after all financial aid resources are considered.
 The loans are specific to an academic year and can be applied for by individual term, or for an entire academic year.
 Repayment begins while the student is in school however, parents may request a deferment while the student is enrolled.
 View additional information on the terms and conditions of this federal loan, including interest rates.